The Education Crisis in Pakistan

 Working Towards a Brighter Future

-HOPE currently has three formal schools throughout Pakistan which altogether provide 1,270 students a quality education for minimal to zero cost to them.
-The formal schools are located in Zia Colony (610 students), Muzaffargarh (320 students), and Thatta (340 students).
+HOPE currently has three formal schools throughout Pakistan which altogether provide 2,000 students a quality education for minimal to zero cost to them.
+The formal schools are located in Zia Colony, Muzaffargarh, and Thatta.
 These schools serve children from preschool through high school.
-Thanks to the yearly support of MGYW, girls are given the opportunity to take ESL classes.

 Making a Difference